 If your company bans you from using Twitter, Facebook, LinkedIn and other social media in the office, that policy is “brain dead”, entrepreneur Vivek Wadhwa told me.

-", social media is actually contributing to the demise of the large organization.
-Besides, since most workers now have their own smart phones and tablets, it's actually impossible -- without establishing an all-seeing totalitarian regime at the office -- to stop workers peeking a look at the their Facebook updates or Twitter feeds while in the restroom.
+1. It’s self-defeating.
+Dictatorial office managers be warned.
+Banning social media at work is about as viable as King Canute’s attempts to halt the tide.
+As Nicco Mele argues in “The End of Big: Howe the Internet Makes David the New Goliath”, social media is actually contributing to the demise of the large organization.
+Besides, since most workers now have their own smart phones and tablets, it’s actually impossible – without establishing an all-seeing totalitarian regime at the office – to stop workers peeking a look at the their Facebook updates or Twitter feeds while in the restroom.